Emritik/DHDM/README.md

 ## How To Use

-Follow the steps below to get started with MedRecChain:
+Follow the steps below to get started with DHDM:

 ### Getting Started

-1. Clone the repository: `git clone https://github.com/MedRecChain/MedRecChain.git`
+1. Clone the repository: `git clone `
 2. Install the required dependencies: `npm install`

 ### To deploy the Smart Contract